Secure Semantic Communication over Wiretap Channels: Rate-Distortion-Equivocation Tradeoff: Concluding Remarks

 This work presents an information-theoretic characterisation of the secure semantic-aware communication.
 The characterisation includes the converse bound and the achievability scheme.
-The converse region explicitly contains rate-distortion function, which are easy to evaluate numerically, as they have closed-form solutions for some common distributions.
+The converse region explicitly contains rate-distortion functions, which are easy to evaluate numerically, as they have closed-form solutions for some common distributions.
 The achievability scheme relies on the novel four-layer superposition code, where the private parts of the message are superposed on the public ones with separation for semantic and observed parts of the source.
 Such approach allows us to analyse the equivocation separately for each part.

 We investigated two cases of source output, one of which differs in the extended information provided to the encoder, that is, samples of the semantic information.
 The numerical results for Gaussian and binary system models show that if the encoder has direct access to the semantic part, it can perform better.
-Additionally, the numerical results illustrate that our achievability bound is very close to the converse bound for the Gaussian system model, especially for no secrecy and for semantic secrecy scenarios.

-The open question whether separation of source and channel coding holds for this model.
-Further improvement of the direct result should include OTP encryption to utilise the secret key shared between the encoder and the legitimate receiver.
+Additionally, the numerical results illustrate that our achievability bound is tight with the converse bound in no secrecy case for the Gaussian system model. { In full semantic secrecy and full joint secrecy scenarios there is gap between converse and achievability bounds.
+Future research may include proposal of the achievability scheme that is less complex than the current one and is tight with the converse bound given Remark~\ref{remark:converse}.
+Additionally,} the open question whether separation of source { coding, encryption,} and channel coding { is asymptotically optimal} for this model.